travelgateX/documentation-site/content/hotelx/howtos/bookingflow/search.md

 ## Bear in mind

 {{% alert theme="warning" %}}
 Please, bear in mind that within the room structure response there is a **refundable** field.
-If that field is filled with _false_ it means that the room have 100% cancellation cost, so the room is not refundable.
+If that field is filled with _false_ it means that the room has 100% cancellation cost, so the room is not refundable.
 If the field returns a _null value_ it means that the provider is not able to return this info at this step.
 {{% /alert %}}